rwth-acis/Serious-Game-Framework/README.md

 the designer will see a notice on the profile of up to the 10 worst levels.
 The gives the educator more information about which topics might not have been conveyed as good and require more attention in class.

-As the feature of creating games has not been completed as off yet, the corresponding tab on the profile page is for demonstration purposes only.

 ### Players